Call 911 in an Emergency or if You or Someone Else is in Imminent Danger

 Additional helpful 24-hour hotlines include:

 An agreement with Peace Over Violence (POV) has established on-campus advocacy services available to students.
-Students who wish to meet with the POV Advocate on campus should contact the agency.
+Students who wish to meet with the POV Advocate should contact the agency.

 Peace Over Violence